-2022 \$
+Short-term employee benefits - salary and fees

-Short-term employee benefits 695,115
+Short-term employee benefits - non-monetary

-Post-employment benefits 41,817
+Post-employment benefits

-Share-based payments - performance rights 375,584
+Share-based payments - performance rights

-Share-based payments - options 463,051
+Share-based payments - options

-1.575.567

-9. Share based payments
+Share based payments

 Widgie Nickel Limited has established an Equity Incentive Plan (EIP) to assist in the motivation, reward and retention of directors, senior executives and other employees that may be invited to participate in the plan from time to time.
 The EIP is designed to align the interests of employees with the interests of Shareholders, by providing an opportunity for directors and employees to receive an equity interest in the Company.
 The rules of the EIP provide flexibility for the Company to grant performance rights, share options and/or restricted shares as incentives, subject to the terms of individual offers and the satisfaction of performance and vesting conditions determined by the Board from time to time.